 Xavier is a Jesuit Catholic university rooted in the liberal arts tradition.
 Our mission is to educate each student intellectually, morally, and spiritually.
 We create learning opportunities through rigorous academic and professional programs integrated with co-curricular engagement.
 In an inclusive environment of open and free inquiry, we prepare students for a world that is increasingly diverse, complex and interdependent.
-Driven by our commitment to the common good and to the education of the whole person, the Xavier community challenges and supports students as they cultivate lives of reflection, compassion and informed action.
+Driven by our commitment to educating the whole person, promoting the common good, and serving others, the Xavier community challenges and supports all our members as we cultivate lives of reflection, compassion and informed action.

-To compose a new mission statement is to face two distinct tasks: the statement must be memorable and succinct, and it must compass the breadth and complexity of all we are and do.
-Invariably, this new statement may strike some as leaving much unsaid, or in need of further clarification.
-We, the Mission Statement Task Force, offer these thoughts as an invitation to the entire Xavier community to deepen their understanding of our new mission statement by considering the concepts and word choices that have informed it.
-In this way, we hope to continue the fruitful reflections on our mission begun during Fall, 2011—a reflection we hope will remain a permanent feature of our pedagogical, scholarly, and administrative activities.
+In order that it properly serve all those who would make use of it, Xavier’s mission statement must be memorable and succinct, and it must encompass the breadth and complexity of all we are and do.
+Invariably, such a statement may strike some as leaving much unsaid, or requiring further clarification.
+The Mission Statement Task Force offers these thoughts as an invitation to the entire Xavier community to deepen their understanding of our mission statement by considering the concepts that have informed it and the choices of language used to sculpt it.

 Xavier is, first and foremost, a Jesuit Catholic institution, embodying the values and commitments articulated especially by the most recent Jesuit Superiors General.
 From Fr.
 Pedro Arrupe, S.J.
 (1965-83) comes the conviction that Jesuit Catholic institutions must be committed to forming "men and women for others."
 From Fr.
 Peter Hans Kohlvenbach, S.J.
 (1983-2008) comes a special emphasis on "the service of faith and the promotion of social justice."
-Finally, from the most recent Superior General, Fr.
-Adolpho Nicolas, S.J., comes an acknowledgement of the global reach of Jesuit Catholic education: it is to "address important issues touching faith, justice, and ecology that challenge us across countries and continents."
+Finally, from the former Superior General, Fr.
+Adolfo Nicolas, S.J.
+(2008-2016), comes an acknowledgement of the global reach of Jesuit Catholic education: it is to "address important issues touching faith, justice, and ecology that challenge us across countries and continents."
 Together, these central commitments invite us to explore our Jesuit Catholic identity and practice.

 Xavier is, of course, a special type of Jesuit Catholic institution: it is a university, an institution of higher education and research offering both undergraduate and graduate degrees.
 At the heart of this enterprise lives a community of teacher-scholars, dedicated to excellence in the classroom as well as to the advancement of their chosen disciplines.
 As a Jesuit Catholic university we recognize that excellence in teaching is inseparable from a life of scholarship, into which we invite all our students.